Love Patterns Lab

 Sources and references

 Attachment theory can help explain emotional distance without diagnosing a partner.
-See Hazan and Shaver's adult romantic attachment research.
+Bartholomew and Horowitz's four-category model of adult attachment is useful background for avoidant patterns.
 When emotional distance appears during conflict, demand-withdraw research such as this PMC article is also useful.

 Related patterns